sofia-hq/sofia/README.md

 ## About

-SOFIA is an open-source, configurable multi-step agent framework for building advanced LLM-powered assistants.
+`NOMOS` (previously `S.O.F.I.A - Simple Orchestrated Flow Intelligence Agent`) is an open-source, configurable multi-step agent framework for building advanced LLM-powered assistants.
 Define your agent's persona, tools, and step-by-step flows in Python or YAML—perfect for conversational, workflow, and automation use cases.

+The name `NOMOS` comes from the Greek word for "law" or "custom" - literally "the rulebook" powering every agentic step.
+This reflects the framework's core principle of providing structured, rule-based guidance for AI behavior.

 The framework allows you to move from no-code to low-code development, making it accessible for both non-programmers and experienced developers to create sophisticated AI agents.